 In addition, Robert founded CForward, an advocacy organization that promoted the economic role that nonprofits play in every community.

 In Washington DC, Robert was the founding chair of both the Mayor’s Commission on Nutrition, and Street Sense, Washington’s “homeless” newspaper.
 He was also the co-convener of the first Nonprofit Congress, held in Washington DC in 2006.

 - The Los Angeles Food Policy Council

-Robert’s book on the non-profit sector, Begging for Change: The Dollars and Sense of Making Nonprofits Responsive, Efficient and Rewarding For All, was released in 2004 by HarperCollins.
+Robert’s book on the nonprofit sector, Begging for Change: The Dollars and Sense of Making Nonprofits Responsive, Efficient and Rewarding for All, was released in 2004 by HarperCollins.
 It received the 2005 McAdam Book Award for “Best Nonprofit Management Book” by the Alliance for Nonprofit Management.

 Robert speaks throughout the country and internationally on the subjects of hunger, sustainability, nonprofit political engagement and social enterprise.
 He writes blogs and editorials to share his ideas about the nonprofit sector and the future of America.